Showing posts sorted by relevance for query Monica. Sort by date Show all posts

 The Monica stand, Paris Motor Show, 1972.

 The Monica made its debut at the Paris Motor Show, late in 1972 and impressed many with the look of its jewel-like V8 and sumptuous interior although the price raised a few eyebrows, costing as much as two Citroën SMs, then France's most expensive car in series-production.
-In the way of such things, the sales projections were optimistic, suggesting as many as 500 Monicas annually even though the market for big, expensive four-door saloons had become crowded; not only were specialists like Iso, Monteverdi and De Tomaso offering fully-developed and well-established models with reliable US V8s, Jaguar’s V12-powered XJ12 had set a dynamic benchmark at an extraordinarily low price and Mercedes-Benz were rumoured to be preparing a 7.4 litre (452 cubic inch) version of their epoch making S-Class (W116) (post-oil shock, eventually it would in 1975 surface as the 450 SEL 6.9).
+In the way of such things, the sales projections were optimistic, suggesting as many as 500 Monicas annually even though the market for big, expensive four-door saloons had become crowded; not only were specialists like Iso, Monteverdi and De Tomaso offering fully-developed and well-established models with reliable US V8s, Jaguar’s V12-powered XJ12 had set a dynamic benchmark at an extraordinarily low price and Mercedes-Benz were rumoured to be preparing a 7.4 litre (452 cubic inch) version of their epoch making S-Class (W116, 1972-1979) (post-oil shock, eventually it would in 1975 surface as the 450 SEL 6.9).
 Still, in 1972, generally, there was still faith in the future.

 1973 Monica 560 interior.
 The engine was from the US, the leather & burl walnut was English, it was styled in Italy and the gearbox was German (or from the US if automatic).
-It had a "French flavor".
+The car was said to have a "French flavor".

 There optimism was still in the air in 1973 (the oil wouldn’t stop flowing until October) but by then the hunt was on for a new engine.
 The contractual squabble with Rolls-Royce was one thing but by then, it had anyway finally occurred to Tastevin’s inexperienced team that the Martin V8, an enlarged racing engine, was never going to possess the characteristics needed in a luxury car.
 It was noisy, at its best with a manual gearbox and at anything but high revs (where it needed to operate to produce the required power), somewhat rough.
-In the early 1960s the Maserati Quattroporte had been much the same and it sold well but then there were few alternatives and the world had moved on; what buyers now wanted was the turbine-like smoothness of the XJ12 or the effortless torque of the big-displacement V8 hybrids.
+In the early 1960s the Maserati Quattroporte had to a lesser extent displayed something of that character though it sold well but then there were few alternatives; by the next decade, the world had moved on and what buyers wanted was the turbine-like smoothness of the XJ12 or the effortless torque of the big-displacement V8 hybrids.
 The 3.4 litre (209 cubic inch) Martin V8 was a vibrant thing which would have been entertaining in a sports car but it wasn't what the target market now expected in a luxury saloon.
-Tastevin’s original plan had been to build a high-performance sports car and the switch to four-door coachwork came early in the development process.
-Of all the hybrids built in the era, the Monica was the only one never offered as a coupé.
+Tastevin’s original plan had been to build a high-performance sports car and the switch to four-door coachwork came early in the development process but of all the hybrids built in the era, the Monica was the only one never offered as a two-door coupé

 One of the few: 1974 Monica 560 Berlina.
 The flowing lines were much admired and clearly not forgotten because the motifs re-appeared early in the next century on the Maserati Quattroporte V (Tipo M139, 2003-2012), that shape from Pininfarina's studio.